Andy and Sue’s Story

 “It was just really good, really well organised, because there was a little bit of culture and a lot of activity — and the weather was brilliant, which helped!”

 Andy doesn’t remember the details of the activities they did together, but the joy of the holiday has stayed with him.

 “Get up and do it,” he says.
 “Otherwise one day you’ll go, ‘Oh, I wish I’d done that river thing,’ and that will be it.
 I thought the whole thing was brilliant.”

 Andy passed away in January 2023.
 He was someone who radiated positivity and we know he’ll be deeply missed; it was a privilege to support him and Sue on their break.

-Many thanks to Sue for giving us permission to tell the story of their adventure with us.
+Many thanks to Sue for giving us permission to continue sharing the story of their adventure with us.